ModECI/MDFTests/ONNX/onnx-mdf/README.md

 ```

 This implements a PyTorch model with three modules.
 The modules process the input sequentially, and the
-inner module has a loop construct.
+inner `B` module has a loop construct.

 ![ABC](examples/abc.png)